Passport Health logo

 Travellers can hike jungle caves, relax by the beach or walk along the cliffs to the north.
 In the cities, you can explore the colorful market or taste delicious local coffee.
 This Asian country will offer travellers a beautiful and historical trip.

 Yes, some vaccines are recommended or required for East Timor.
-The PHAC and WHO recommend the following vaccinations for East Timor: COVID-19, hepatitis A, hepatitis B, typhoid, yellow fever, Japanese encephalitis, rabies, meningitis, polio, measles, mumps and rubella (MMR), Tdap (tetanus, diphtheria and pertussis), chickenpox, shingles, pneumonia and influenza.
+The PHAC and WHO recommend the following vaccinations for East Timor: typhoid, hepatitis A, polio, Japanese encephalitis, rabies, hepatitis B, influenza, pneumonia, meningitis, chickenpox, shingles, Tdap (tetanus, diphtheria and pertussis) and measles, mumps and rubella (MMR).

 See the bullets below to learn more about some of these key immunizations: